kbelleau/notif/README.md

-# notif
+# notif.el
 notif is a quick, customizable note creation system to help you organize your notes in GNU Emacs.

-`notif` depends on the Emacs extension `yasnippet`, found in the ELPA repository.
+`notif.el` depends on the Emacs extension `yasnippet`, found in the ELPA repository.
 You can read more about YASnippet [here](https://joaotavora.github.io/yasnippet).

 It uses Emacs' org-mode (other options may be available in the future).